Scott Kosola PT, DPT, PRC Clinical Director / Physical Therapist

 Kelly Milkent, PT, DPT

-Kelly received her Doctorate of Physical Therapy from the University of St. Augustine and is new to the Colorado area.
+Kelly received her Doctorate of Physical Therapy from the University of St. Augustine and is certified in Functional Dry Needling Level 1 by EIM/Kinetacore.
 Her education is strongly based on manual therapy which she integrates with exercise and self-management techniques for a well-rounded approach.
 Kelly’s primary goal when working with any patient is to maximize their functional abilities as well as provide them with the tools to maintain progress on their own.
 As a former collegiate runner, Kelly enjoys working with athletes of all levels but also has a strong interest in working with individuals from very young and up.

 Nikki Streleck, PT, DPT